Board of Nursing

-Note: Certification by Endorsement can be found in the regulations, 18VAC90-50-50.
+Note: Licensure by Endorsement can be found in the regulations, 18VAC90-50-50.
 Endorsement applies if you already hold a license or a certificate to practice massage therapy in another state.
 Requirements for renewal/reinstatement can be found in the regulations, 18VAC90-50-70 and 18VAC90-50-75 (Continuing Competency Requirements).

 Convictions do not automatically disqualify an applicant.
 The Board considers each application with convictions on a case-by-case basis.
 It is not possible to “pre-screen” applicants with such issues.
 The best thing to do is be honest, provide a written explanation, and any relevant documents (i.e. letters from court, judges, probation officers) for consideration.
-Please refer to Guidance Document 90-59, Impact of Criminal Convictions on Registration of Medication Aides and Certification of Massage Therapist in Virginia.
+Please refer to Guidance Document 90-59, Impact of Criminal Convictions on Registration of Medication Aides and Licensure of Massage Therapist in Virginia.

 6. Is there another place besides your website to get information?